Knot complements decomposing into prisms: Restrictions on prism orbifolds covered by knot complements

 Each orientable prism orbifold has underlying space $B^3$, and its isotropy graph's sole component---the prism's one-skeleton---is connected to the cusp.
 The following algorithm checks the effect of cusp-killing on the orbifold fundamental group; cf.~\cite[Remark 2.4]{Neil_SmallKnots}.

 First, erase the edges corresponding to peripheral torsion.
-Next check any degree 2 vertices in the isotropy graph and resolve the labels via the gcd of the two orders of torsion connected to that vertex.
-If the gcd is 1, prune these two edges and repeat the process above until either the group goes away or there are not there are two degree two vertices and no edges labeled 1.
-In the latter case the image under cusp-killing is non-trivial; hence the orbifold is not covered by a knot complement.
+Next check any degree 2 vertices in the isotropy graph and relabel the torsion on these edges using the gcd of the two orders of torsion connected to that vertex.
+If the gcd is 1, prune these two edges.
+Then prune any edges incident to a degree 1 vertex.
+Remove any vertices not incident to any edge.
+Finally, resolve each degree two vertex to be part of an edge (or a loop).
+Repeat the process until either the graph is empty or cannot be resolved further.
+In the case that the resulting graph is non-empty, image of the fundamental group under cusp-killing is non-trivial; hence the orbifold is not covered by a knot complement.

 We now illustrate the algorithm above on the first two orbifolds from \Cref{table236}.